Home Revitalization Overview and Application

 We accept applications on a rolling basis, and repairs are completed as we can fit them into our construction schedule.
-To receive an application, please call Family Services at 719-687-4447 and leave a message.
+To receive an application, please call Homeowner Services at 719-687-4447 and leave a message.

 1. Finding Partner Families